-In the spatial graph category, based on the basic architecture of PoinNet++, Feng et al.~\cite{feng2020point} constructed a local graph on neighborhood points searched along multi-directions and explore local features by a local attention-edge convolution (LAE-Conv).
-These features are imported into a point-wise spatial attention module to capture accurate and robust local geometric details.
-Similarly, Li et al.~\cite{li2019tgnet} proposed Geometric Graph Convolution (TGCov), its filters defined as products of local point-wise features with local geometric connection features expressed by Gaussian weighted Taylor kernels.
-Continuous graph convolution also incurs a high computational cost.
-Inspired by the separable convolution strategy in Xception~\cite{chollet2017xception} that significantly reduces parameters and computation burden, HDGCN~\cite{liang2019hierarchical} designed a DGConv that composes depth-wise graph convolution followed by a point-wise convolution, and add DGConv into the hierarchical structure to extract local and global features.
+Continuous graph convolution also incurs a high computational cost and generally suffers from the vanishing gradient problem.
+Inspired by the separable convolution strategy in Xception~\cite{chollet2017xception} that significantly reduces parameters and computation burden, HDGCN~\cite{liang2019hierarchical} designed a DGConv that composes depth-wise graph convolution followed by a point-wise convolution and adds DGConv to the hierarchical structure to extract local and global features.
+DeepGCNs~\cite{li2019deepgcns} borrow some concepts from 2D CNN, such as residual connections between different layers (ResNet), to alleviate the vanishing gradient problem and dilation mechanisms to allow the GCN to go deeper.
+The discrete spherical convolution kernel (SPH3D kernel)~\cite{lei2020spherical} consists of spherical convolution learning depth-wise features while point-wise convolution learning point-wise features.

-Tree structures such as KD-tree and Octree can be viewed as a special type of graph, allowing to share convolution layers depending on the tree splitting orientation.
-3DContextNet~\cite{zeng20183dcontextnet} adopts a KD-tree structure to hierarchically represent points where the nodes of different tree layers represent local regions at different scales, and employs a simplified PointNet with a gating function on nodes to explore local features.
+Tree structures such as KD-tree and Octree can be viewed as a particular type of graph, allowing for the sharing of convolution layers depending on the tree splitting orientation.
+3DContextNet~\cite{zeng20183dcontextnet} adopts a KD-tree structure to hierarchically represent points where the nodes of different tree layers represent local regions at various scales and employs a simplified PointNet with a gating function on nodes to explore local features.
 However, their performance depends heavily on the randomization of the tree construction.
-Lei et al.~\cite{lei2019octree} built an Octree based hierarchical structure on global points to guide the spherical convolution computation in per layer of the network.
-The spherical convolution kernel systematically partitions a 3D spherical region into multiple bins that specifies learnable parameters to weight the points falling within the corresponding bin.
+Lei~et~al.~\cite{lei2019octree} built an Octree-based hierarchical structure on global points to guide the spherical convolution computation per network layer.
+The spherical convolution kernel systematically partitions a 3D spherical region into multiple bins that specify learnable parameters to weight the points falling within the corresponding bin.